Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 number of supporters &mdash; will be brought to a referendum every launch period.

 It is important to note that there is no way to stop or cancel seconding a proposal once it has been done.
-Therefore, the DOT that was seconded will be reserved until the proposal is tabled as a referendum.
+Therefore, the SOLAR that was seconded will be reserved until the proposal is tabled as a referendum.
 This is an indeterminate amount of time, since there is no guarantee that a proposal will become a referendum for a given period, as other proposals may be proposed and tabled before it.